alecandido/madgraph_exam/day3/README.md

 of the cut on the `ptj`: $50 GeV$ and $200 GeV$ (of course for both SM and DM theories).

-The PDFset used is always "MSTW2008lo90cl"
+The PDFset used is always "MSTW2008lo90cl".

+We decided to use as signature the jet pt distribution, showed as Histogram 2 in the MA5 reports.

 ### SM background